-The ACL Analytics Exchange Geronimo service used by AX Exception should start automatically when Windows starts, and remain running at all times.
+The ACL Analytics Exchange Service used by AX Exception should start automatically when Windows starts, and remain running at all times.
 In some cases, you may need to stop and restart the service before configuration changes take effect, or you can stop the service if you want to prevent users from accessing AX Exception for a period of time.

-To stop the ACL Analytics Exchange Geronimo service manually:
+To stop the ACL Analytics Exchange Service manually:

-1. Open the Services window:

-- On Windows 2008, select Start > Control Panel > Administrative Tools > Services. - On Windows 2012, navigate to the Start page, select Administrative Tools, and then double-click Services.

-2. Locate the ACL Analytics Exchange Geronimo service in the list of services, right-click it, and then select Stop.
+- 1. Open the Services window: - On Windows 2008, select Start > Control Panel > Administrative Tools > Services. - On Windows 2012, navigate to the Start page, select Administrative Tools, and then double-click Services. - 2.
+Right-click the ACL Analytics Exchange Service in the list of services and select Stop.